Here is your weekly newsletter created for listeners and friends of

 For the song list from this broadcast, click here.
 (PDF viewer required.)

-Get 20 percent off this week's new Southern Gospel releases.
-Get the free Springside Music Update e-mail newsletter each Monday.
+Click here to view this week's Southern Gospel music specials in the Springside Music Update newsletter including 20 percent discounts on this week's new Southern Gospel releases.
+Or get the Springside Music Update newsletter by email each Monday.
 Details can be found here.
-Or call 800 38 MUSIC to ask about this week's specials.
+Or call 800 38 MUSIC during weekday office hours to ask about this week's specials.

 Comments on this? email@example.com .

 Little Tim was in the garden filling in a hole when his neighbor peered over the fence.
 Interested in what the cheeky-faced youngster was up to, he politely asked, "What'cha doing, Tim?"
 "My goldfish died," replied the boy tearfully, without looking up.
 "I've just buried him."
 The neighbor was concerned.
 "That's an awfully big hole for a goldfish, isn't it?"
 Tim patted down the last heap of earth, then replied, "That's because he's inside your dumb cat."

 At my granddaughter's wedding reception, the DJ polled the guests to see who had been married longest.
 It turned out to be my husband and me.
 The DJ asked us, "What advice would you give to the newly married couple?"
 I said, "The three most important words in a marriage are, 'You're probably right.'"
 Everyone then looked at my husband.
 He said, "She's probably right."

 Because our new refrigerator was taller than our old one, I told my wife I'd have to cut away part of an overhanging cabinet to make it fit.
 Not wanting to mess it up, I called a local radio home-fix-it program for advice.
 I was in the middle of getting the instructions when my wife burst into the room.
 "You won't believe this," she said, "but there's a guy on the radio with the same problem!"

 She's just turned 32, but the way she's turned it, makes it 23.